TheHuntsman4/Klepio/CONTRIBUTING.md

 # Contributing to Klepio

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Klepio!
 We appreciate your interest and support.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)